-Ask to Review Nonconfidential Records: The following records typically need not be kept confidential under HIPAA or the CMIA and may contain the needed medical information:
+Ask to Review Non-Confidential Records: The following records typically need not be kept confidential under HIPAA or the CMIA, and may contain the needed medical information:

 - a.
 Police incident reports;

 - b.
 Fire incident reports;

 - c.
 Court records;

 - d.
 Birth records;

 - e.
 Death/autopsy/coroner records;

 - f.
-Records maintained by family members, clubs and associations; and/or
+Records maintained by family members, clubs, and associations; and/or

-- g.
-Records required to be disclosed by court order (unless under seal or subject to limitations imposed by a protective order).
+- Records required to be disclosed by court order (unless under seal or subject to limitations imposed by a protective order).

-Obtain Facility Guidelines Governing Release of Patient Information: Obtaining a hospital or other health care facility's guidelines on the release of patient information may help you and/or legal counsel determine whether the facility's policies are HIPAA/ CMIA-compliant, and to obtain whatever information is available.
+Obtain Facility Guidelines Governing Release of Patient Information: Obtaining a hospital or other health care facility's guidelines on the release of patient information may help you, your editor, and/or legal counsel determine whether the facility's policies are HIPAA/CMIA-compliant, and to obtain whatever information is available.

-Never Misrepresent Your Role: Always properly identify yourself as a television producer, and never misrepresent yourself as a member of the hospital staff, family or otherwise.
-If asked about the nature of your programming, always provide a truthful and complete response.

-Never pay for confidential health information: Sale of protected health/medical information is generally prohibited-and subject to substantial penalties under the CMIA-and the narrowly limited exceptions would not apply to television production activities, including pre- and post-production activities.
+Never Misrepresent Your Role: Always

+properly identify yourself as a journalist, and never misrepresent yourself as a member of the hospital staff, family, or otherwise.
+If asked about the nature of your reporting, always provide a truthful and complete response.
+Never pay for confidential health information: sale of protected health/ medical information is generally prohibited-and subject to substantial penalties under the CMIA-and the narrowly limited exceptions would not apply to journalistic activities.

-Obtain Consent for Access to Private Property: Access to private property, including electronic records, generally requires consent of the property owner or person in lawful possession (i.e., a tenant).
-Access to offices where the public is invited, e.g., stores or other public buildings, does not require consent.
-Access to hospitals or doctors' offices for purposes of production (including pre- and post-production) should be either with consent or after consultation with counsel.
+Obtain Consent for Access to Private Property: Access

+to private property, including electronic records, generally requires consent of the property owner or person in lawful possession (i.e., a tenant).
+Access to offices where the public is invited (e.g., stores or other public buildings) does not require consent.
+Access to hospitals or doctors' offices for purposes of newsgathering should be either with consent or after consultation with counsel.
 There have been instances where it was deemed permissible for reporters to pose as patients and seek treatment in order to uncover information about the conduct of medical practitioners, but those reporters did not reveal other patients' information.9